MicrosoftDocs/entra-docs/docs/architecture/security-operations-introduction.md

 * **Password writeback Agent** - Password writeback is a feature enabled with [Microsoft Entra Connect](~/identity/hybrid/whatis-hybrid-identity.md) that allows password changes in the cloud to be written back to an existing on-premises directory in real time.
 For more information on this feature, see [How does self-service password reset writeback work in Microsoft Entra ID](~/identity/authentication/concept-sspr-writeback.md).

-* **Microsoft Entra application proxy Connector** - Lightweight agents that sit on-premises and facilitate the outbound connection to the Application Proxy service.
-For more information, see [Understand Microsoft Entra application proxy connectors](~/identity/app-proxy/application-proxy-connectors.md).
+* **Microsoft Entra private network connector** - Lightweight agents that sit on-premises and facilitate the outbound connection to the Application Proxy service.
+For more information, see [Understand Microsoft Entra private network connectors](~/identity/app-proxy/application-proxy-connectors.md).

 ## Components of cloud-based authentication